usdevs/NUSCweb_back/README.md

+## NOTE: This repo is no longer actively being managed.
+Backend has been merged with Frontend repo to form NUSCweb
 ## Setup

 Add your Tele handle to the Users sheet in the Excel file, and your organisations you are a member of to the userOnOrg sheet in the file.
 Otherwise, you can manually add it yourself (steps below)